gbasilveira/flows/flows-editor/README.md

 ---

 **🎉 The Flows Editor is a comprehensive, professional-grade visual editor for workflow creation.
-Built with modern React patterns, FluentUI design system, and a robust plugin architecture, it provides a solid foundation for building sophisticated workflow applications.**
+Built with modern React patterns, FluentUI design system, and complete integration with the flows library, it provides a solid foundation for building sophisticated workflow applications with all the power of the flows library at your fingertips.**